What does “c.h.” stand for?

 Under Oregon law, you do not need a referral but your insurance may require one.
 Thus, we recommend getting a physical therapy referral from your doctor, who may fax the referral to the office you plan to visit.

 I’d like to come for physical therapy, but my doctor doesn’t think it will help and won’t refer.
 What can I do?

-Doctors occasionally have misconceptions about physical therapy.
-Have your doctor call our immediate helpline at (503) 789.0084 so we can explain.
-If your doctor refuses, email us your doctor’s name and phone number and we’ll contact him/her.
-If your doctor refuses to talk to us, we suggest getting a second opinion.
+Doctors often have misconceptions about physical therapy based on prior negative experiences.
+Have your doctor call our main line (503) 601-9000 so we can explain.
+If he/she refuses, email us your doctor’s name and phone number and we’ll contact him/her.
+If your doctor refuses to talk to us, get a second opinion.

 How long will I be in physical therapy?

 On average, we see patients twice per week for 2 months.
 Your treatment schedule may be shorter or longer depending on your health problem.

 Do you take worker’s compensation and motor vehicle accident cases?

 I’d like to do physical therapy in addition to chiropractic.
 Is this OK?

 Yes.
 We work with chiropractors who appreciate our exercise-based approach, which usually complements their plan of care.

 What’s the difference between physical therapy and personal training?